First published Aug 26, 2021

-Your blood plays a vital role in your health by transporting nutrients in and waste out, as well as protecting against invading microorganisms, and regulating the body’s pH, water level, and temperature.
-These responsibilities are affected when there is an overload of toxins in the body.
+Your blood plays a vital role in your health by transporting nutrients in and waste out, protecting against invading microorganisms, and regulating the body’s pH, water level, and temperature.
+These responsibilities are affected when the body is overloaded with toxins in the body.

 Toxins come in various forms, through the air, the food we eat, medications, and numerous other sources.
 But, how do toxins leave the body?
 Fortunately, the body has a natural detox treatment process made up of organs that filter these toxins and keep the body functioning in a healthy way.
 The liver, kidneys, intestines, and lymphatic system are all responsible for filtering the blood and ridding the body of toxic elements.

-One way to help the body function as it should is by filling your diet with blood cleansing foods.1
+One way to help the body function as it should is by filling your diet with foods that cleanse the blood.1

 Cruciferous refers to vegetables that come from the cabbage family, such as broccoli, cauliflower, and Brussels sprouts.
 Each cruciferous vegetable is high in antioxidants and has been shown to reduce the risk of certain types of cancers, including kidney disease and kidney cancer.